- API docs

 Annotating data is difficult and time consuming.
 Communications Mining leverages active learning to speed up the process, helping users annotate the most informative data points in the fastest time possible.

 Since active learning selects specific data points, it tends to focus only on a subset of the underlying data.
 Furthermore, switching between concepts comes with a cognitive overhead.
-Users are encouraged to label groups of examples from similar topics at the same time, rather than constantly changing between themes.
+Users are encouraged to annotate groups of examples from similar topics at the same time, rather than constantly changing between themes.

 Why should you care?